drug-design/course/docs/chapters/structure-based-design-case-studies.md

 ### Design (step 1): Structural Moiety for Pocket S1
 *[Moiety]: Fragments, functional groups or portions of chemical compounds.

-It was assumed that the first phenyl-amidine group would enter the S1 pocket of factor Xa in a similar way as observed in the complex between trypsin and phenyl-amidine (shown below).
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-based-design-case-studies/design-step-1-structural-moiety-for-pocket-s1-e4075e3a'><i class='fa fa-play' aria-hidden='true'></i></button>It was assumed that the first phenyl-amidine group would enter the S1 pocket of factor Xa in a similar way as observed in the complex between trypsin and phenyl-amidine (shown below).
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer